jharemza/jharemza.github.io/collections/_code_days/code_day8.md

 --------------------

-1. more design and layout on the the digital resume.
+1. More design and layout on the the digital resume.
-2. learned about `git stash` and `git stash pop`.
+2. Learned about `git stash` and `git stash pop`.
 3. Added drop down transitions to card headers for items on my 100 days of code page.

 ### Thoughts